 Ring Spotlight Cam full review

 While Ring initially produced smart doorbells, the company has since expanded and now produce a range of smart security products, from the Ring Doorbell 2 to the Floodlight Cam and more recently, the Spotlight Cam.
-But while Ring is one of few companies that offer smart doorbells in the UK, there are plenty of well-established smart camera manufacturers – and it’ll have to do a lot to impress.

 So, does the Ring Spotlight Cam have what it takes to be one of the best smart security cameras on the market?
 Find out in our review.

-Ring Spotlight Cam: Pricing and availability
+Ring Spotlight Cam: Price & Availability

 Ring’s Spotlight Cam is more compact than the Floodlight Cam and the Stick Up Cam, but don’t let the small form factor fool you – the 12.6 x 6.91 x 7.59 cm camera is packed full of smart security tech to protect your home.